iyzico/recruitment/open_positions/software_engineer.md

 ## Job Description

 There are 5 levels in software development at iyzico.
 From junior to principal, we expect to see the same professionalism level from everyone regardless of their title.
-For software engineers, here are the expectations.
+For software engineers, here are the expectations:

 * experienced enough to lead technical tasks
 * knows and implements agile practices